anuj3509/Agentic-UI-Navigator/dataset/linear/create_a_project/workflow.md

 ### 6. View Results

-_Task completed: True - Successfully demonstrated the workflow for creating a project in Linear.
-The project name and summar - 63 more characters_
+_Task completed: True - Successfully demonstrated the project creation workflow in Linear.
+The project name and summary have - 57 more characters_

 ---

 ## Metadata

-- **Captured:** 2025-11-15T22:08:46.534230
+- **Captured:** 2025-11-15T22:25:38.637398
 - **Total States:** 6
 - **App:** linear